shivam2014/locallama-mcp/README.md

 ## Overview

 LocalLama MCP Server is designed to reduce token usage and costs by dynamically deciding whether to offload a coding task to a local, less capable instruct LLM (e.g., LM Studio, Ollama) versus using a paid API.
+Version 1.6.1 introduces enhanced token optimization and improved code search capabilities.

 ## Key Components